Route Details

 In the right-hand panel, under the “Overview” tab, you’ll find details on distances, driving and travel time, tolls, costs, emissions, and fuel consumption.

 The displayed values depend on whether your route was calculated in Standard or Dynamic mode.
 Some values are also calculated based on your vehicle profile settings.
 For example, toll costs may apply to some vehicle profiles but not others.
+When calculating a route in standard mode, the information for

 is determined based on standard values, known road and toll information, and values that may be derived from the vehicle profile (see “Vehicles“ module).
 This is color-coded in the header of each information section.
 Cost information is also influenced by time slots, service times, rest times, and driving times.